backcopy/POS_API/README.md

 }
 ```

-One or more fields on the invoice are missing, invoice not created nor
+The balance property sent is returning an error, check to ensure it meets
-added to the database:
+the parameters and note the invoice has not been added to the database:
 ```
 {
   "status": {
-    "message": "invoice_creation_missing-data"
+    "message": "invoice_creation_balance-error"
   }
 }
 ```